edwin-finance/docs/guides/quickstart-guide-set-up-your-edwin-agent-with-elizaos.md

 pnpm start:client
 ```

-Access the interface at [http://localhost:5173/](http://localhost:5173/) and begin leveraging Edwin for your DeFi operations.
+Access the interface at [http://localhost:5173/](http://localhost:5173/) and begin leveraging edwin for your DeFi operations.

 <figure><img src="../.gitbook/assets/image (2).png" alt=""><figcaption></figcaption></figure>

 Congratulations!
-Your elizaOS agent is now running with the Edwin plugin installed and ready to use.
+Your elizaOS agent is now running with the edwin plugin installed and ready to use.